Skip to content

 In an emergency, please dial 000 (0 000 from an internal phone)

-As a member of the University community, if you have been treated with unjust or discriminatory behaviour, or if you have observed such behaviour by others within the university, you may make a complaint.
+As a member of the University community, if you feel you have been treated with unjust or discriminatory behaviour, or if you have observed such behaviour by others within the university, you may make a complaint.

 COMING OUT

 How do I come out to my friends?
-What if they don't want to hang out with me anymore?

 At your own pace!
 You also don’t have to tell every friend at the same time, so you can take it slowly.
 Consider their current level of acceptance – do any of them already have LGBTQIA+ friends?
 Have they said things that make you think they’ll be cool with it?
 You can tell them face to face if you feel most comfortable, or online – however you think it will feel easiest.

 If they respond poorly or don’t want to spend time with you, it’s their loss.
-There are millions of people in the world that will be your friend who accept all of who you are.
+There are millions of people in the world that will be your friend and accept all of who you are.

 GENDER AFFIRMATION AT CURTIN